-We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2015.
+We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2016.
 Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
 As new challenges to drinking water quality emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
 This report summarizes information regarding water sources used, any detected contaminants, compliance, and educational information.

-During 2015, as in years past, your tap water met all USEPA and state water health standards.
-There were no violations of a contaminant level or of any other water quality standard during 2015.
-Please remember that we are always available to assist you should you ever have any questions or concerns about your water.
+During 2016, as in years past, your tap water met all USEPA and state water health standards.
+There were no violations of a contaminant level or of any other water quality standard during 2016.
+We are always available to assist you with any questions or concerns you may have about your water by calling us at 562-904-7202